libpd/libpd/README.txt

       currently don't have a makefile for Windows.
 Feel free to improve the build system in any way you see fit.
 Currently the makefile has the following targets:
-      - libpd, (default) builds if no target is specified, builds the libpd.dll
+      - libpd, (default) builds if no target is specified, builds the libpd.so/dylib/dll
       - csharplib, builds libpdcsharp.dll
       - javalib, builds libpdnative and the jni wrapper
-      - all, builds all above
       - clean, removes the object files
       - clobber, removes the linked library files